batkomahno1/DPML/README.md

-# DPML
+# Differentially Private Machine Learning (DPML)
-Differentially Private Machine Learning (DPML)
+Investigation of the intersection between Differential Privacy and Machine Learning.